dvargas92495/fuegojs/README.md

 ## API

 The `api` command runs a local api server that maps each of the functions built to the `build` directory to an API path.
-The function name should be underscore delimited, where the last element in the list will be the HTTP method.
-For example, the function name `example_get.ts` will create a path `GET /example` in the API server.
+The function name should follow the same convention as the `build` command.
+For example, the function `example/get.ts` will create a path `GET /example` in the API server.
 It watches for edits of your functions in the `functions` directory and rebuilds the requisite `js` files on edit, remapping the server handler.

 To use, simply add the following command as a script to your `package.json`: